sjackman/uniqtag-paper/README.md

 numerical suffix to the UniqTag.

 The UniqTag is designed to be stable but will change in the following
-conditions: when the sequence at the locus of the UniqTag changes; when a least-frequent *k*-mer that is lexicographically smaller than the previous UniqTag is created; when a duplicate *k*-mer is created elsewhere that results in the previous UniqTag no longer being a least-frequent *k*-mer.
+conditions: 1. when the sequence at the locus of the UniqTag changes; 2. when a least-frequent *k*-mer that is lexicographically smaller than the previous UniqTag is created; 3. when a duplicate *k*-mer is created elsewhere that results in the previous UniqTag no longer being a least-frequent *k*-mer.

+The special cases of merging and splitting gene models are interesting.
 Concatenating two gene models results in a gene whose UniqTag is the minimum of the two previous UniqTags, unless the new UniqTag spans the junction of the two sequences.
 Similarly when a gene model is split in two, one gene is assigned a new UniqTag and the other retains the previous UniqTag, unless the previous UniqTag spanned the junction.

-Importantly, unlike naming the genes after the genomic contigs or scaffolds in which they are found, changing the order of the genes in a genome assembly has no effect on the UniqTag.
+Importantly and in contrast, unlike naming the genes after the genomic contigs or scaffolds in which they are found, changing the order of the genes in a genome assembly has no effect on the UniqTag.

 The UniqTag is defined mathematically as follows.
 Let $\Sigma$ be an alphabet, such as the twenty standard amino acids or the four nucleotides.
 Let $\Sigma^k$